oisdk/site/posts/2018-03-17-rose-trees-breadth-first.markdown

             (ys',zs') = ys zs
 ```

-This last optimization unfortunately *slows down* the code.
+This unfortunately *slows down* the code.